 Most evenings focus on presenting an introduction to an opera by looking at the background to its composition and comparing different singer’s performances on video in alternative productions.
 Sometimes an artist comments on his own interpretation in a particular role, such as the Covent Garden bass Robert Lloyd, who recently described his approach to the role of King Philip in Don Carlos.
 Richard Suart on another evening demonstrated his various roles in G&S.

-The Opera Circle’s association with the Royal Opera House enables a major operatic concert to be given annually by some of the young up-and-coming Covent Garden singers, seen with Robert Lloyd in the 2016 event below.
+The Opera Circle’s association with the Royal Opera House enables a major operatic concert to be given annually by some of the young up-and-coming Covent Garden singers, seen with Robert Lloyd in the 2016 event above.

 The Opera Circle has recently developed a partnership with Hampstead Garden Opera, who with their creative team and singers profile their forthcoming new productions twice a year in the HLSI.